Aluminum

 • Century Aluminium – Plants in Kentucky, South Carolina, and Iceland delivered ~690 kt in 2024 under its Natur-Al™ low-carbon badge.

-Applications Driving Demand
+Industrial Applications Driving Aluminium Demand

 Aluminium